We evaluate and benchmark our unikernel and toolchain solutions in four highly relevant industrial use cases.

 Several separate NFV application domains will be explored in UNICORE:

 Broadband Network Gateway for wired Internet access.
-Orange plan to upgrade from a monolithic approach using Linux on the Broadband Network Gateway (BNG) to one with unikernel VMs with each Point-to-Point Protocol over Ethernet (PPPoE) session running in a separate unikernel VM.
-Since each unikernel VM will be dedicated to a single customer, isolation will be much stronger than today.
-Performance should also increase because of reduced overhead of the OS, unikernels VM being small and fast and specialised functionality.
-Again, the performance optimization tool will be used to speed up the disaggregated BNG.
+Orange has upgraded from a monolithic approach using Linux on the Broadband Network Gateway (BNG) to one with unikernel VMs with each Point-to-Point Protocol over Ethernet (PPPoE) session running in a separate unikernel VM.
+Since each unikernel VM is dedicated to a single customer, isolation is much stronger than it used to be.
+Performance has also increased because of reduced overhead of the OS, unikernels VM being small and fast and specialised functionality.
+The performance optimization tool has been used to speed up the disaggregated BNG.

 Wireless 5G vRAN NFV Clusters.
 5G core and radio access network (RAN) elements are becoming Virtualized Network Functions (VNFs), chained together and deployed according to the needs of the network slice use-cases.
-Many new 5G networks will be in ‘resource constrained’ environments, where more optimal deployment technologies like Unikernels can provide competitive advantages.
+Many new 5G networks will be in ‘resource constrained’ environments, where more optimal deployment technologies like Unikernels have demonstrated to provide competitive advantages.

-Accelleran will start by porting its 4G and 5G control plane (Layer 3) vRAN VNFs to Unikernels to target real world 5G testbeds.
-Additionally, MEC apps and user plane VNFs will be experimented evaluated for similar commercial deployments.
+Accelleran started by porting its 4G and 5G control plane (Layer 3) vRAN VNFs to Unikernels to target real world 5G testbeds.
+Additionally, MEC apps and user plane VNFs have been evaluated for similar commercial deployments.
+Play the demo video!

 Internet of Things